 Along with cooking and working out my other true love is reading.
 I always have at least one book with me at all times.
 I will use every free moment to crack open a book.
 Some of my earliest memories involve reading on front porch swing with my grandma, library trips with my mom, and wandering Barnes and Noble for hours to be surrounded by books.
 Nothing makes my heart happier than being able to take my boys to the same library I frequented as a child with my mom and instill this same love of books.
 Curling up as an adult and reading is always a good way to escape reality and get lost in a book for me.

-There is a corner of my older sons room that has a door up to our attic and is a strange space to fill.
-So this book nerd made it a book nook when we moved in a year and a half ago and it will forever remain my favorite spot in the house.
-I swear to you my heart swells a bit when the boys are both over there and Palmer reads to his little brother.
+There is a corner of my 3 year olds room that has a door up to our attic and is a strange space to fill.
+Naturally, this book nerd made it a book nook when we moved in a year and a half ago and it will forever remain my favorite spot in the house.
+I swear to you my heart swells a bit when the boys are both over there and Palmer and Grayson are reading.

-If you want to make a book book in your home here are the items needed and directions.
+If you want to make a book book in your home here are the items needed and directions for under 20$!

 - Paper Mache Letters